 Tip 13: Set up a Facebook business page.
 That will give people a home that like hanging out on Facebook and make it easy for them to 'like' businesses and communicate with businesses that have a presence on Facebook.

-Tip 15: Ask satisfied customers for reviews on expertEasy or video testimonials that you can use on your Google+ account, Facebook business page, and/or your website.
+Tip 15: Ask satisfied customers for reviews on expertEasy or video testimonials that you can use on your website and/or your Facebook business page.

 Tip 16: Attend business networking events in your local area.
 People love doing business with people that they know personally.
 So go out to local events and meet people.
 This is an excellent way for more people to become familiar with what you do, get to know you better, and then start doing business with you.
 If you are lucky, you may end up meeting some busy executives who might love to have someone take over their lawn mowing responsibilities for them.
 And when you consider that a majority of lawn mowers are mowing lawns rather than networking, then you most likely won't have anybody competing with you during the networking breaks.